ifazk/dot-calculus/README.md

 We developed a [simplified](https://github.com/amaurremi/dot-calculus/tree/master/src/simple-proof), modular version of the [original](https://github.com/samuelgruetter/dot-calculus) DOT soundness proof.
 For details, see our [technical report](https://arxiv.org/abs/1706.03814).

-Our extensions based on that simplified proof.
+Our extensions are based on that simplified proof.

 Our DOT extensions are:
 - mutation (adding _mutable references_ to DOT)